xwausse/SQL-homework/lesson-7/homework/homework.md

 - **Aggregate Functions** (MIN, MAX, COUNT, AVG, SUM)
 - **Filtering Aggregated Data with HAVING**

-Tasks should be solved using SQL Server.
+Notes before doing the tasks: Tasks should be solved using SQL Server.
+It does not matter the solutions are uppercase or lowercase, which means case insensitive.
+Using alies names does not matter in scoring your work.
+It does not matter whether we close queries with ; or not
 ---

 ## 🟢 Easy-Level Tasks (10)